-The European Night Without Accident is an awareness campaign organised each year in nightclubs all
+The European Night Without Accident is an awareness campaign about road safety organized each year in nightclubs all

-When the “designated drivers” leave the nightclub, we give them the opportunity to undergo a breath analysis to check if they have honoured their commitment.
+When the “designated drivers” leave the nightclub, we give them the opportunity to undergo a breath analysis to check if they have honored their commitment.
 In some nightclubs, drivers will also be asked, on a voluntary basis, to do a drug test.
 If they are under the legal limit, the “designated drivers” are rewarded with small presents offered by our sponsors.
-If this is not the case, we encourage the person to leave his/her car on the side or to hand the keys to a friend who did not drink any alcohol or use drugs.
+If this is not the case, we encourage the person to leave his/her car on the side or to hand the keys to a friend who did not drink any alcohol or used drugs.

 Our goal is not to be repressive or to spread a negative message; on the contrary we always try to dialogue with the group in order to find the most reasonable solution to get back home safely.

 The particularity of the European Night Without Accident is to organize a unique event run by young people who want to convince other young people about the importance of a responsible behavior behind the wheel”, which is credible with young people.
 Young people are speaking to other young people and share their experience.
 This dialogue between youngsters is the major asset of the event.
 The use of a simple language and the friendliness of the exchanges enable the message to be conveyed further and is surely more persuasive.
 Volunteers do not use a repressive or superior approach, nor a ‘fatherly-motherly’ tone, which are attitudes that young people refuse and don’t want to understand.
 Their role is not to moralize youngsters or judge them but to stay cool, be confident and inform youngsters about road safety issues.